fals/cqrs-clean-eventual-consistency/README.md

 Responsible to provide data to consumers of your application, containing a simplified and more suitable model for reading, with calculated data, aggregated values and materialized structures.

-The fallowing image contains the basic interaction between components in the **Query Stack**:
+The image contains the basic interaction between components in the **Query Stack**: